ninest/NSR/src/content/articles/faq.md

 ### Are PES Es and Fs second-class citizens?
 **No**.
 People do not care about your PES unless you want to sign on and become a regular.

+### Will NS affect my future/career?
+No, no one outside NS cares about your rank or PES.
+This only matters if you want to sign on.

 ### Why can't I access NS.SG or the CMPB websites?
 They go through scheduled maintenance every weekend.